Pet Micro-Chipping & Registration

 Cats do not have to wear a collar and tag with your contact details on it, but must be micro-chipped and lifetime-registered.

-If you fail to comply with this requirement, you may be liable for a maximum penalty of $880 approx.
+If you fail to comply with this requirement, you may be liable for a penalty

 BACK TO TOP